wp-plugins/boxers-and-swipers/readme.txt

 Support to custom post types.

 = 1.13 =
-Can be cooperation with GalleryLink.
+Works with GalleryLink.
-Can be cooperation with MediaLink.
+Works with MediaLink.

 = 1.12 =
-Can be cooperation with MediaLibrary Feeder.
+Works with MediaLibrary Feeder.

 = 1.11 =
 Fixed problem of category and archive.